 Every orchestration tool eventually grows a scheduler dialect: stages, barriers, fan-in nodes, retry graphs.
 You learn its vocabulary, you maintain its diagrams, and one day the diagram and the code disagree.

-Nika has one word: depends_on.
-A task lists what it waits for.
+Nika has two doors: with: and after:.
+A task names the data it consumes, or the state it waits on, and each declaration is an edge.
 That is the entire scheduling surface.
-Everything else is derived: tasks whose dependencies are met run together, waves form on their own, and your file's maximum parallelism is a fact the engine computes, not a number you tune.
+Everything else is derived: tasks whose edges are satisfied run together, waves form on their own, and your file's maximum parallelism is a fact the engine computes, not a number you tune.

 The plan is also drawn before anything runs.
 It is the first verdict nika check prints for that exact file:

 ✔ PLAN 2 wave(s) · 3 task(s) · max parallelism 2A cycle is not a hang, it is a typed error naming its members.
-A ghost name in depends_on is caught in the same pass.
-The graph the engine runs is the graph you read, and both come from three verbs and a list.
+A ghost name in a with: binding is caught in the same pass.
+The graph the engine runs is the graph you read, and both come from four verbs and their wiring.

 You never scheduled anything.
 The plan was in the file all along.